 Next Steps in Park Construction

 As habitat restoration work is completed, the active use areas of the park will be completed, including trail construction/restoration, installation of lighting, benches, picnic and play equipment.
-Completion of the park is anticipated for late 2022, at which time the trails and play areas will be open to the public.
+Completion of the “hub park”, main trail loop and bike skills/pocket park is anticipated for late fall 2024, at which time the trails and play areas will be open to the public.
+Trails linking the residential “nodes” will be completed with each adjacent residential area.
+Habitat restoration works are ongoing and expected to be completed by May 2025.

 Questions?